Dumboiroy/tp/docs/UserGuide.md

 Example:
 * `find status/cancelled`<br>
-List all cancelled appointments for you
+List all cancelled appointments for you.

 [Back to list of attributes](#heres-the-list-of-attributes-for-appointment)